 "With sales easing down from record peaks, a revised mortgage stress test that reduces the maximum borrowing amounts by approximately 4.5 per cent, and the average five-year fixed mortgage rates climbing back over two per cent since the beginning of 2021, we’ll pay close attention to these factors leading into the summer to understand what affect they’ll have on the current market cycle,” Stewart said.

 For all property types, the sales-to-active listings ratio for May 2021 is 38.9 per cent.
 By property type, the ratio is 29.8 per cent for detached homes, 53.8 per cent for townhomes, and 43.5 per cent for apartments.

-The sales-to-active listings ratio for April 2017 is 45.5 per cent for all property types.
-This is two per cent below March 2017 and is indicative of a sellers’ market.
-Generally, analysts say that downward pressure on home prices occurs when the ratio dips below the 12 per cent mark for a sustained period, while home prices often experience upward pressure when it surpasses 20 per cent over several months.
+Generally, analysts say downward pressure on home prices occurs when the ratio dips below 12 per cent for a sustained period, while home prices often experience upward pressure when it surpasses 20 per cent over several months.

-The MLS® Home Price Index composite benchmark price for all residential properties in Metro Vancouver is currently $941,100.
-This represents a five per cent increase over the past three months and an 11.4 per cent increase compared to April 2016.Over the last three months, the benchmark price of condominiums has seen the largest increase in the region at 8.2 per cent, followed by townhomes at 5.3 per cent, and detached homes at 2.8 per cent.
+The MLS® Home Price Index1 composite benchmark price for all residential properties in Metro Vancouver is currently $1,172,800.
+This represents a 14 per cent increase over May 2020 and a 1.5 per cent increase compared to April 2021.

-"Dane" will make your Real Estate experience more "Humane"
+Make your Real Estate experience more "Humane" contact "Dane Human"